123yxh/EasyPaper_0/README.md

 ...

 ### Acknowledgments
-Special thanks to **SW** and **BS** for their valuable contributions.
+Special thanks to **SSW** and **GBS** for their valuable contributions.
 Interested in joining our development team?
 Feel free to reach out!